 Interested in buying in Charente?

-Sheltered from the Atlantic Ocean in the west by its sister department, the Charente Maritime, and protected to the east by the Périgord and the Limousin, the beautiful department of the Charente lies just to the north of the world famous Bordeaux vineyards.
-Its varied landscape never ceases to please with lush river valleys, ancient forests and hills covered in extensive mosaics of green vineyards interspersed with cheerful fields of sunflowers.
-Henry IV of France described the river Charente itself as the most beautiful river in his kingdom – fit for royalty, no wonder then that the Charente continues to be one of the most popular destinations for tourists and house-hunters alike.
+Sheltered from the Atlantic Ocean in the west by Charente Maritime, and protected to the east by the Périgord and the Limousin, the beautiful department of the Charente lies just to the north of the world famous Bordeaux vineyards.
+Its varied landscape features lush river valleys, ancient forests and hills covered in extensive mosaics of green vineyards interspersed with cheerful fields of sunflowers, so no surprise that Charente continues to be one of the most popular destinations for tourists and house-hunters alike.

 Enough of history – modern Charente has been forged by its greatest product – Cognac.
 The department is almost exclusively run on the stuff – the vines grow the grapes whose juice is distilled not once but twice, the few factories that there are make the bottles, the corks, the packaging and so on, and the local population tend the priceless vineyards.
 The great success of the industry created fabulously wealthy “Cognac barons” whose châteaux can be seen the length and breadth of the department, although the most successful had their estates along the river valley.
 After a catastrophic disease that killed off the vines in the second half of the 19th century, the industry has re-established itself and is now up there with the world’s top luxury products.
 Affiliated with cognac is another beverage – Pineau des Charentes – a delicious local aperitif based on grape juice and “eau de vie” (literally “the water of life”) – the fruits of the second distillation in the production of Cognac.

-Whilst the other towns in the Charente may not belong to this movement, they do run to a slower rhythm and timetable with which the British are perhaps unfamiliar: Monday closures, two-hour lunch breaks (perhaps three in the height of the summer heat) and very restricted Sunday trading all add up to a different way of life that can take a little getting used to.
-But the towns are beautiful: historic Cognac, birthplace of Francois Ier, Jarnac, birthplace of Francois Mitterrand, and the hilltop capital, Angoulême, balcony of the south-west and host to the “Circuit des Remparts” (an annual classic car race around the old city ramparts) – they all have old stunning white limestone houses with terracotta roofs, ancient churches and ultra-modern civic buildings, riverside restaurants and well-tended public gardens.
+Charente boasts an array of stunning towns; historic Cognac, birthplace of Francois Ier, Jarnac, birthplace of Francois Mitterrand, and the hilltop capital, Angoulême, balcony of the south-west and host to the “Circuit des Remparts” (an annual classic car race around the old city ramparts) – they all have old stunning white limestone houses with terracotta roofs, ancient churches and ultra-modern civic buildings, riverside restaurants and well-tended public gardens.
 The architecture reflects the wealth of the towns with large townhouses, avenues, covered markets and café-ringed squares with statues and fountains.

 Outside the towns, the villages reflect the generally agricultural heritage with houses and farmhouses set around the village square or down a quiet lane.
 Beyond the villages are the larger farms and the châteaux.